Shradha97/Speaker-Verification/README.md

 The "test" folder has the integrated pipeline along with the small data subset.
 Run the scripts present in that folder.

+Train the model first, then do the enrollment.
+After that you can do evaluation or the inference.

 1. To train the model, write the command "python3 main.py --session train".
 First train the model to get the required model saved in the folder "Saved_model".
 That would be loaded for the later purposes.

 2. To enroll the speakers, write the command "python3 main.py --session enroll".